Paycheck Protection Program (PPP) Loan Guide For Independent Contractors, Freelancers, & The Self-Employed

 Credibly has funded small businesses with over $1 billion and is equipped and ready to assist with PPP loan applications.
-From the front page of Credibly’s website, borrowers can find a link to the application.
+From the front page of Credibly’s website, borrowers will find a link to the application.
 Customer service is efficient and can walk first-time borrowers through the process with efficiency.

 Be Prepared & Apply As Early As Possible

 There’s a time when slow and steady wins the race.
 There’s also a time when you need to light a fire and work as fast as you can.
-When it comes to applying for these Paycheck Protection loans, what we’ve learned from the April 3rd phase is that working quickly with a matchmaker might be the fastest way to get your application seen and processed.
+When it comes to applying for these Paycheck Protection loans, what we’ve learned from the first phase in 2020 is that working quickly with a matchmaker might be the fastest way to get your application seen and processed.